Highlights of the cost of living in Hungary for a single person and a family

 Szolnok is not just affordable; it also offers a rich blend of cultural and recreational activities, alongside accessible education and healthcare services.

 Békéscsaba is located about three hours away from Budapest and is famed for its Csabai sausages and cultural festivals.
-It boasts an extremely affordable real estate market, with property prices 71% cheaper than in Budapest and rentals 59% lower.
+It boasts an extremely affordable real estate market, with property 71% cheaper than in Budapest and rentals 59% lower.

 The city also offers low costs for groceries, utilities, transportation, and other daily necessities, making it an attractive option for those looking to enjoy a high quality of life at a lower cost.